prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SecretKey is the AWS API secret.
+<p>secretKey is the AWS API secret.
 If not specified, the environment
 variable <code>AWS_SECRET_ACCESS_KEY</code> is used.</p>
 </td>
 </tr>